-In 2021, ETIAS will become a requirement for citizens of all ETIAS-eligible countries.
+By the end of 2022, ETIAS will become a requirement for citizens of all ETIAS-eligible countries.
 Travelers from these countries will need to pay the ETIAS fee in order to obtain their ETIAS visa waivers.

 The list of ETIAS-eligible countries consists mainly of countries who are currently eligible for visa-free entry into the Schengen Area.
 These countries include the US, Canada, Australia, New Zealand, Japan, Brazil, and Argentina.
 More countries may be added to the list before the launch of ETIAS.

 Which Countries Will Travelers Need to Pay the ETIAS Fee to Enter?